plantanapp/documentation/search-boost/getting-started/uninstalling.md

-### Uninstalling
+# Uninstalling

-Because DotNetNuke is missing a mechanism to notify modules when they are about to get uninstalled, there are a few manual steps you have to take to successfully uninstall Search Boost.
+Because DNN is missing a mechanism to notify modules when they are about to get uninstalled, there are a few manual steps you have to take to successfully uninstall Search Boost.
 Asdf.

   1. Remove/Comment all Skin Objects:
-Search the skin folder (/Portals/_default/Skins and /Portals/[Number]/Skins) for references to SearchBoost (in one word).
+Search the skin folder _(/Portals/_default/Skins and /Portals/[Number]/Skins)_ for references to SearchBoost (in one word).
 For each file that you find make sure to remove/comment the following two lines:

 ```
 <%@ Register TagPrefix="avt" TagName="SB" Src="~/DesktopModules/DnnSharp/SearchBoost/SearchInput.ascx" %>